ShubhamRRana/WaterTankerAppv1/SUPABASE_MIGRATION_PLAN.md

 - **Multi-Role Support**: Users can have multiple roles (e.g., customer + admin) stored in the database via the `user_roles` junction table and separate role-specific tables (`customers`, `drivers`, `admins`).
 However, the login flow requires users to select a role from RoleEntryScreen before login, and only that selected role is used for the session.
 - **Single-Role Login**: Even if a user has multiple roles with the same credentials, they must select a role from RoleEntryScreen first.
 The login process uses only the selected role - there is no role selection screen after login.
 - **Data Consolidation**: During migration, users with the same email but different roles will be consolidated into one `users` row with multiple `user_roles` entries.
+- **RLS Registration Fix**: Fixed account creation issue where users couldn't register when RLS was enabled.
+The problem was that the `can_insert_user_profile` function only checked if the user exists in `auth.users` but didn't verify that `auth.uid() = user_id`.
+Updated the function to include this check, ensuring users can only insert their own profile during registration.
+The `user_roles` INSERT policy was already correct.
 - All timestamps use `TIMESTAMPTZ` for timezone support
 - JSONB columns used for flexible nested data (addresses)
 - Foreign keys ensure data integrity